Back-to-School Guide

 In order to provide a nutritious and safe dining experience, FLIK will be preparing pre-packaged lunches that will be delivered to the classroom each day.
 All box lunches include white or chocolate milk.
 Students will select their milk choice from the lunch cart each day.

-• Families must pre-order box lunches by Thursday for the following week, and can order up to three weeks out.
+• Families must pre-order box before 8:00 am each morning, and there is no limit to how far out orders can be placed.
 Families have three meal options each day: a vegetarian or hot entrée ($6.50) or a sunbutter & jelly sandwich (sandwich comes with chips or side salad and hand fruit) ($5.50)

 Grade 3 - 12